Crisis Intervention Program (CIP)

 You are eligible if:

-The first step is to apply to the Colorado Low-Income Energy Assistance Program (LEAP).
-LEAP is the state-run assistance program that provides energy bill payment assistance to qualifying households.
-Applications are accepted each year between 11/1 and 4/30.
+Your first step is to apply to the Colorado Low-Income Energy Assistance Program (LEAP).
+LEAP is a state-run assistance program that provides energy bill payment assistance to qualifying households.
+Click the How to Apply for LEAP button below to learn more about the LEAP program and its application process.
+For heating emergencies, please call 1.855.4.MY.HEAT (1.855.469.4328).

 A Neighbor In Unknown Need